 The female puff adder secretes a pheromone to attract males when she is ready to mate.
 The males that follow her will fight for her through what can be described as a wrestling dance.
 The female gives birth to 20-40 live young, but broods of over 80 have been recorded.
 The young measure between 12.5-20 cm (5-8 in) in length after birth.
 A female from Kenya kept in a Czech zoo gave birth to 156 young in one sitting, the largest number of young produced by any snake.

-The puff adder is known to be a slow-moving, lazy and bad-tempered snake.
+The puff adder is known to be a slow-moving, lazy, and bad-tempered snake.
 It also moves in a straight line, almost like a caterpillar, and not in the s-shape commonly seen with other snakes.
 It is generally found on the ground, but it can climb well.
 It can sometimes be found on low branches and bushes when basking in the sun.
-It generally likes to hide in vegetation, in holes or under cover and will normally stay still rather than flee when danger approaches.
+It typically likes to hide in vegetation, in holes or under cover and will normally stay still rather than flee when danger approaches.
 It also has a habit of basking close to footpaths and on roads.
 If it feels threatened, it will make a strong hissing sound as a warning.
-Its behaviour makes this snake extremely dangerous and people often step too close to or on this snake.
+Its behavior makes this snake extremely dangerous, and people often step too close to or sometimes even on this snake.
 It strikes fast and its venom is very potent.
 No other species of snake kills as many humans each year in Africa as the puff adder.